Bridge Loans in Colorado: How to Unlock Home Equity to Buy Before You Sell

 As in most markets nationally, a bridge loan in Colorado will typically carry a higher interest rate than a standard mortgage.
 Expect to pay anywhere from one to several percentage points higher than what you may qualify for on a mortgage loan, and understand that bridge loans are intended as a short-term or temporary solution.

 “I would say, compare all of your options,” says Hall.
-“Determine what’s going to be best for you not just in terms of costs but also convenience for your family.”
+“Determine what’s going to be best for you, not just in terms of costs but also convenience for your family.”

-She adds that the higher cost of a bridge loan has much to do with the elevated risk for lenders.
-Bridge loans “come with higher interest rates and transaction costs,” she warns.
-She advises borrowers to keep in mind that there’s a potential result “of your home not selling in the timeframe that you would need to start paying the bridge loan.
+She advises borrowers to keep in mind that “your home [may] not sell in the timeframe that you would need to start paying the bridge loan.
 You need to make sure you’re in a place to be able to pay [both the mortgage and bridge loan].”

 “Typically, homes are selling fairly quickly in Colorado,” Hall says, “But there are certain areas where it may take longer or not sell so quickly.”